 How far in advance should I book an ice cave tour?

 As far in advance as possible.
-The ice cave tours sell out every year.
-For my January 2017 trip, I booked my tour 2 months in advance and got some of the last spots available for my chosen date.
-I just had a look at the booking calendar for Local Guide of Vatnajokull and they already have sold out on some tours for December 2017.
+The ice cave tours often sell out.
+For my January trip, I booked my tour 2 months in advance and got some of the last spots available for my chosen date.
+Click here to check available dates.

-Do I have to be a hardcore ice climber to take an ice cave tour?
+Do I have to be a hardcore ice climber or an experienced hiker to take an ice cave tour?

 What should I expect on an ice cave tour?
 What do I get to see on an ice cave tour?

 How your ice cave tour is laid out depends on what type of tour you book.
 For all tours you will start at the tour meeting point.
 Each company has its own tour meeting point.